amahjoor/Arvis/docs/prd.md

 **Goal**: Hands-free control, magical experience.

-* As a user, I can say “Arvis…” and issue commands.
+* As a user, I can say "Arvis…" and issue commands.
 * As a user, Arvis should respond through corner speakers.
 * As a user, Arvis should control lights, music, timers, scenes, etc.
+* As a user, I can control smart plugs with voice commands ("turn on the lamp", "turn on the record player").

 ### **Epic 4 — Lighting Control**